 In this document, references to the Pentium 4 processor refer to processors based on the Intel NetBurst microarchitecture.
-This includes the Intel Pentium 4 processor and many Intel Xeon processors.
+This includes the Intel Pentium 4 processor and many Intel Xeon processors based on Intel NetBurst microarchitecture.
 Where appropriate, differences are noted (for example, some Intel Xeon processors have third level cache).

-The Intel Xeon processor 5100 series and Intel Core 2 Duo processors are based on the Intel Core microarchitecture.
-In most cases, references to the Intel Core 2 Duo processor also apply to Intel Xeon processor 5100 series.
-The Dual-core Intel Xeon processor LV is based on the same architecture as Intel Core Duo processor.
+The Intel Xeon processor 5300, 5100, 3000, and 3200 series and Intel Core 2 Duo, Intel Core 2 Extreme, Intel Core 2 Quad processors are based on the Intel Core microarchitecture.
+In most cases, references to the Intel Core 2 Duo processor also apply to Intel Xeon processor 3000 and 5100 series.
+The Dual-Core Intel[®] Xeon[®] processor LV is based on the same architecture as Intel Core Duo processor.